plombard/SubversionRiver/README.md

 "password", the password to use to connect to the repository (default "password")

-"updateRate", in ms, the time interval between every tick of the river (default 900000, so 15 mn)
+"update_rate", in ms, the time interval between every tick of the river (default 900000, so 15 mn)

-"typeName", if you want your subversion information to use another type or mapping (default "svn")
+"type", if you want your subversion information to use another type for the river (default "svn")

-"bulkSize", the size of the bulks sent to the indexer (default 200)
+"bulk_size", the size of the bulks sent to the indexer (default 200)

-"startRevision", in long format, the starting revision for the indexing (default "1L")
+"start_revision", in long format, the starting revision for the indexing (default "1L")

 ### Data indexed ###